Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

 In particular, our method to compress an arbitrary data set is as follows.
 The snapshot matrix $X'$ of size $N_x\times N_t$ is seen as:

 where $\boldsymbol{e}_i$ are the unit basis vectors for $i=1,\dots,N_t$.
 We compress each $\boldsymbol{u}_i$ snapshot of the data into MPSs of $\log_2(N_x)$ tensors, using TT-SVD.
 Next, we compute the space-time MPS by sequentially adding the snapshots stacked along with the corresponding MPS encoding of $\boldsymbol{e}_i$, which has $\log_2(N_t)$ tensors and a bond dimension $\chi=1$.
 By truncating the bond dimension after each addition, we efficiently find the space-time MPS with $\log_2(N_x)+\log_2(N_t)$ tensors.
+We remark here that our compression procedure scales linearly with the number of timesteps, while the standard TT-SVD compression~\cite{oseledets2011tensortrain} is cubic in the worst case.

 In Fig.~\ref{fig:dmd_prediction}, we compute the MPS-DMD predictions for two different nonlinear systems.
+We present results using both the compression methods discussed above.
 In panel \textsf{a.}, we start from the MPS space-time solution on a $1024 \times 1024$ grid for the (1+1)D Burgers' equation.
-We compare the prediction error of MPS-DMD for different truncations of the space-time bond dimension, which correspond to varying numbers of DMD modes used.
+Using the 20-bit MPS with $\chi=10$ obtained in the previous section, we perform MPS-DMD predictions for different truncations of the space-time bond dimension, corresponding to varying numbers of DMD modes.
 We observe that the prediction error remains small for up to $k = 1000$ time steps into the future, despite the MPS representation having a bond dimension of only 10, resulting in a compression of over $99\%$.
-In panel \textsf{b.}, we predict the 2D Karman vortex street phenomena using simulated data from Ref.~\cite{dataset_cylinder}.
-Here, we use the above-described sequential addition method to compress the 2D velocity fields into their MPS representation.
-We observe that the MPS-DMD algorithm accurately predicts the dynamics of the Karman vortex street using only 100 DMD modes, capturing all the relevant information of the data in the MPS space-time representation with a memory reduction of $97.42\%$.
+In panel \textsf{b.}, we compress the simulation data from Ref.~\cite{dataset_cylinder} into a space-time MPS.
+Specifically, we sequentially convert each of the $1024$ snapshots of the x-velocity component (on a grid of $256\times128$ points) into 15-bit MPSs.
+We combine them to compress the (1+2)D velocity snapshot matrix into a 25-bit MPS with a bond dimension $\chi=200$, reducing memory usage by $97.42\%$.
+We observe that the MPS-DMD algorithm accurately predicts the Karman vortex street phenomenon using only 100 DMD modes.
+Additionally, we observe that the prediction error is low despite the training error increasing with the time steps.
+This could lead to quick and accurate predictions, which are essential for real-world applications.